 Jesus is like this bar of soap.
 He’s always available to take away our sins – to keep us from getting sticky and messy and hurting others.
 Let’s all thank Jesus for his love and forgiveness, no matter how big of a mess we’ve made.

-What did you think of these Sunday school object lessons and activities?
+Will you be using this Children’s Curriculum for Sunday school on Sin with your students?
 Share your thoughts below.
 And don’t forget to Become a Fan on Facebook, where I will share more great Sunday school object lessons!